Carter Harrison III: U.S. House of Representatives (1875–1879)

+Harrison had previously demonstrated the possession of strong and excellent qualities during his brief career in Congress.

+In whatever position he was placed he was always a commanding and picturesque figure, not an orator in the classic sense of the term, but one of the most effective speakers of the day; not a statesman, but a man of vast resource and courageous grasp; not perfection but one who did much good in his day, who was true to his friends, who was charitable to the poor, who left the impress of his indomitable energy upon whatever he undertook.

 Unsuccessful 1872 campaign

 Early into his tenure on the county board, Harrison ran an unsuccessful campaign in 1872 as the Democratic nominee in Illinois's 2nd congressional district for election to the 43rd United States Congress.
 Harrison faced Republican nominee Jasper D. Ward.
 The district had a strong Republican lean.
 Harrison, while unsuccessful, managed to greatly outperform previous Democratic nominees in the district.
 Harrison won 42.14% of the vote to Ward's 57.86%.
 Harrison led his opponent in the 8th and 9th wards, but trailed him in the other wards.

 The congressional election coincided with the 1872 United States presidential election.
 Harrison (the Democratic congressional nominee) was listed on a local ticket that also included Liberal Republican Party presidential nominee Horace Greeley.

 First term (1875–1877)

 Due to his strong performance in his 1872 congressional campaign, in 1874 Harrison was again nominated in the 2nd congressional district by the Democratic Party for congress, and in a re-match against Ward won election 44th United States Congress by a margin of only eight votes.
-The Chicago Tribune would blame local Republicans' alignment with the Citizens Union ticket in the 1873 local Chicago elections as detrimental to Ward's re-election, as in the eyes of many voters it had placed Republicans on the less popular side of the "beer question" (positioning them in support of enforcing Sunday temperance blue laws (laws banning the sale of alcohol on Sundays).
+The Chicago Tribune would blame local Republicans' alignment with the Citizens Union ticket in the 1873 local Chicago elections as detrimental to Ward's re-election, as in the eyes of many voters it had placed Republicans on the less popular side of the "beer question", positioning them in support of enforcing Sunday temperance blue laws (laws banning the sale of alcohol on Sundays).
 Many voters who typically voted Republican had in 1873 voted for the People's Party instead of the Citizens Union ticket due to the "beer question" At the time he was elected, he had been out-of-country visiting Europe with his family (traveling to Austria, Germany, Switzerland, and the Tyrol).
 After learning of his election, he returned to the United States to take office.

 In 1875, during his first term in Congress, Harrison and his family again traveled to Europe.
 After accompanying his family through Northern Europe, Harrison returned to the United States while the rest of his family continued their trip.
 However, Harrison traveled to Europe again after his first wife died there.